elections-and-voting-processes

 Ranked Choice Voting (RCV)

-Ranked Choice Voting allows voters to rank candidates in order of preference.
-If no candidate receives a majority of first-choice votes, the candidate with the fewest votes is eliminated, and their votes are redistributed until a winner is determined.
-This system is used in places like Australia and some U.S. cities.
+RCV, also known as Instant-Runoff Voting in single-winner races or Single Transferable Vote (STV) in multi-member districts, allows voters to rank candidates in order of preference.
+If no candidate reaches a majority of first-preference votes, the last-place candidate is eliminated, and their votes are redistributed to the next preference.
+This process repeats until one candidate achieves a majority.
+RCV is used for federal elections in Australia and for local elections in cities like San Francisco and Minneapolis.

 Advantages of RCV